 The two trials were established on fields that had received no manure or micronutrients in recent years.
-The soils were Nicollet and Webster clay loam or silt clay loam.
-For both trials, corn was planted in 2012, soybean in 2013, and corn in 2014.
+The soil was Grundy silt loam.
+For both trials, soybean was planted in 2012, corn in 2013, and soybean in 2014.
 The row spacing was 30 in.
-The cornstalks were chisel-plowed in the fall and residues from both crops were field cultivated in the spring.
+The cornstalks were chisel-plowed in the fall, and residues from both crops were disked in the spring.
 Uniform, non-limiting rates of phosphorus, potassium, and sulfur were applied across all plots.
-A rate of at least 160 lb N/acre was applied for corn.
+A rate of at least 180 lb N/acre was applied for corn.

 For both trials, six treatments were applied each year to the same plots and were replicated four times.
 For the trials with application to the soils, treatments were a control; separate applications of B, Mn, or Zn banded with the planter; a mixture banded with the planter; and a mixture broadcast and incorporated into the soil.
-The granulated fertilizers and application rates (element basis) used were NuBor 10 with 10 percent B at 0.5 lb B/acre banded and 2 lb B/acre broadcast; Broadman20 with 20 percent Mn at 5 lb Mn/acre for both banded and broadcast; and EZ20 with 20 percent Zn at 5 lb Zn/acre for both banded and broadcast treatments.
+The granulated fertilizers and application rates (element basis) used were NuBor 10 with 10 percent B at 0.5 lb B/acre banded and 2 lb B/acre broadcast.
+Broadman20 with 20 percent Mn at 5 lb Mn/acre for both banded and broadcast, and EZ20 with 20 percent Zn at 5 lb Zn/acre for both banded and broadcast treatments.
 The banded fertilizers were mixed with monoammonium phosphate (MAP), which was applied 4 lb N/acre and 21 lb P2O5/acre.
 The same MAP rate was applied with the planter for both the control and broadcast mixture treatments